Christian Service Organization

 Today scholarship assistance is provided for undergraduate students preparing for ministry and students in the School of Divinity.
 Recipients must be students preparing for fulltime Christian service who exhibit exemplary moral character.

 Contributions are placed in the Christian Service Organization endowment.
 Interest earned from this endowment provides scholarship assistance to students.
 Gifts to the CSO are diverse.
 They have been cash, stocks, real estate, or other appreciated assets.
 Estate gifts and/or gifts of trusts provide opportunities for CSO members to be stewards of their resources beyond their lifetimes for the training of ministers for the future.

 Through your support and membership, CSO is continuing to grow and prosper and has become the single largest scholarship endowment at Gardner-Webb University.
-For nearly 40 years, together we have supported, nurtured, and equipped students to fulfill their callings into fulltime Christian ministries.
+For over 45 years, together we have supported, nurtured, and equipped students to fulfill their callings into fulltime Christian ministries.